techpotatoes/pitchup_flutter_sample/README.md

-# PitchUp Flutter Sample
+# PitchUp Flutter Sample - Guitar tuning app

-This app is a sample on how to use 2 dart libraries to implement a guitar tuner in Flutter - https://github.com/techpotatoes/pitchup-dart and https://github.com/techpotatoes/dartYIN
+This app is a sample Flutter Guitar tuning app which demonstrates how to use 2 dart libraries:

+- https://github.com/techpotatoes/pitchup-dart: Dart library to check if a pitch is in tune for a given instrument.
+- https://github.com/techpotatoes/pitch_detector_dart: Dart library to detect a pitch for a given audio sample.

+Feel free to use these libraries to implement your own beautiful Flutter instrument tuning apps.
+Respect the LICENSE and contribute if you wish.